JeanCarl00s/JeanCarl00s/README.md

  # Jean Carlos

+ 👋 Hello!
 My name is Jean Carlos, I'm from Brazil.
-I'm learning programming .
+I'm programming student.

-I am studying by myself with courses like Rocketseat's Next Level Week and other courses.
-I want to work with that in the future developing for web and mobile devices.
+I am student of development and analysis of system.
+I'm looking for opportunities.
+I like to code for mobile
+Which Technology I'm studying is Kotlin and React-Native/flutter.
+Currently I'm "Jovem Aprendiz" at Magazine Luiza.

--  👨‍🎓 I'm 17 years old
+-  👨‍🎓 I'm 18 years old
 - 📍 Louveira - SP

 #### Where to Find me